Competitor Guide

 Pricing

-Drift is a conversational marketing and sales platform that uses AI chatbots and live chat to qualify leads, book meetings, and accelerate pipeline for B2B revenue teams.
+Drift is a conversational marketing and sales platform using AI chatbots and live chat to qualify leads, book meetings, and accelerate pipeline for B2B revenue teams.

 Key features